Are you faced with selling a house during divorce in Washington State?

 - Vehicles owned before marriage.

-- Income derived from nonmarital assets during the marriage unless the income was treated, used, or relied upon by the parties as a marital asset.
+- Income was derived from nonmarital assets during the marriage unless the income was treated, used, or relied upon by the parties as a marital asset.

 - Assets excluded by valid written agreement of the parties.